Reed-CSTAR/guides/src/reed/machines/administration.md

 ### Updating the Machines

 Major version updates will happen during school breaks.
+Minor updates (`apt up{date,grade}` and such, as well as `nix upgrade-nix`) are applied weekly, with possible downtime if a service requires a restart.
+Reboot any machine if its kernel is updated.

 # Monitoring